jaeseopark/pivotifyjs/README.md

 3. **Script does the rest**

-You will see summary rows added for each group and a grand total, with computed values, and the grand total row at the bottom across all rows in the table:
+You will see summary rows added for each group and the grand total row at the bottom of the table:

 **Sample Output:**